jaxon-php/jaxon-armada/README.md

 #### Base class for applications

-The Jaxon classes in an Armada-based applications inherit from `\Jaxon\Sentry\Classes\Armada`, which provides them with functions to handle responses, views, sessions, requests and pagination.
+The Jaxon classes in an Armada-based applications inherit from `\Jaxon\Sentry\Armada`, which provides them with functions to handle responses, views, sessions, requests and pagination.

 #### Views and sessions